Elisa Hyman, ESQ., PARTNER

-Anishah obtained her B.A. from Amherst College and a J.D. from the University of Virginia School of Law and and is admitted to practice in New York, the Southern District of New York and the Eastern District of New York.
+Anishah obtained her B.A. from Amherst College and a J.D. from the University of Virginia School of Law.
+She is admitted to practice in New York, the Southern District of New York, and the Eastern District of New York.

 Erin O'Connor, ESQ., of counsel

-Erin O’Connor represents parent at impartial hearings.
-Prior to joining the Law Office of Elisa Hyman, Jean was Of Counsel to Friedman and Moses, representing families of children with special needs.
+Erin O’Connor represents parents at impartial hearings.
+Prior to joining the Law Office of Elisa Hyman, Erin was Of Counsel to Friedman & Moses where she represented families of children with special needs.